 G6PD deficiency; Hemolytic anemia due to G6PD deficiency; Anemia - hemolytic due to G6PD deficiency

-Glucose-6-phosphate dehydrogenase (G6PD) deficiency is a condition in which red blood cells break down when the body is exposed to certain drugs or the stress of infection.
+Glucose-6-phosphate dehydrogenase (G6PD) deficiency is a condition in which red blood cells break down when the body is exposed to certain medicines or the stress of infection.
 It is hereditary, which means it is passed down in families.

 G6PD deficiency occurs when a person is missing or does not have enough of an enzyme called glucose-6-phosphate dehydrogenase.
 This enzyme helps red blood cells work properly.

 Too little G6PD leads to the destruction of red blood cells.
 This process is called hemolysis.
 When this process is actively occurring, it is called a hemolytic episode.
 The episodes are most often brief.
-This is because the body continues to produce new red blood cells, which have normal activity.
+This is because the body continues to produce new red blood cells, which have normal G6PD activity.

 Red blood cell destruction can be triggered by infections, certain foods (such as fava beans), and certain medicines, including: